jorexdeveloper/java-utils/ScientificCalculator/README.md

     // Invoke the static method
     // evaluate with the expression and
     // int value to round the answer to.
-    // Hiculator.ROUND_MODE_OFF to disable
+    // Use Hiculator.ROUND_MODE_OFF to
-    // rounding of the answer.
+    // disable rounding of the answer.
     String answer = Hiculator.evaluate (expression, roundTo);

     // Use your answer in your code